How long have you been in the lawn and landscape business?

 Are you licensed?
-Being certified by the state will mean that the service is accountable to you and operating legally.
+(Being certified by the state will mean that we are accountable and operating legally.

 Yes, we are licensed by the Florida Department of Agriculture with a landscape and ornamental license.
 The number is LC140257.
 We are also Licensed for Lawn Spraying and Pest Control.
 We are also selected as a Preferred Contractor by GRU for Irrigation services in Alachua County.

 We are fully insured and can provide information upon request.
 We have a $2 Million Liability Insurance Policy, Workman’s Compensation Insurance, and a Commercial Auto Policy for all of our vehicles.
 We are bonded as well for your protection.

 NOTE: If a company isn't insured properly, you could be liable for accidents or injuries during their time on your property.

 Yes, we gladly provide information for locations that we service upon contacting our office.
 We also have extensive client reviews posted on Angie's List, Yelp, Google, and Facebook.

 Do you provide a printed agreement with details of your project clearly laid out and prices for each detail?
 Can I get a quote on changes or possible problems or unseen factors that may arise during the job?

 We will provide you with a written agreement for our lawn maintenance, lawn treatments, and landscape installations describing the details of the work that is included in our proposal.

 If you schedule an irrigation service call, there will not be a written estimate given unless it exceeds the service call and a couple hours of labor.
 Similar to a plumbing repair, we cannot know what's wrong with your system until our technician is out there and runs through it to see how it functions.
 Most residential systems can be repaired within the first 1-2 hours of looking at the system, so most do not need a written proposal.
 A description of the work completed will be printed on the invoice, though.